-We begin the calibration process by using our Enceladus reference spectrum to calculate filter-integrated comparison I/Fs to compare directly to the globally-averaged I/Fs we will measure in our satellite images.
-This is done by integrating $A{sat} F{solar} T_1 T_2 T_0 QQ{corr}$ over wavelength (where A{sat} is the comparison albedo spectrum and F{solar} is the solar flux spectrum given in solarflux.tab in the calib/efficiency/ subdirectory) and dividing the result by the integral of F{solar} over the same bandpass.
-For convenience, the results of this calculation are provided in Table 11.
+We begin the calibration process by scaling our satellite reference spectra to match the zerosolar-phase-angle albedos observed by Verbiscer (2007).
+We do this by first convolving the spectra with the bandpass for HST's WFPC2 F555W filter used in the zero-phase observation, and calculating the ratio of the result to the recorded albedo values.
+Note that these albedos have already had a longitudinal correction applied (to 90 degrees for Rhea and Dione and 270 degrees for Enceladus).
+In the case of Rhea, we remove this correction to get the actual observed value at 133 degrees longitude, since we have good data coverage at that geometry.
+With our spectra now scaled appropriately, we can calculate ISS bandpass-integrated comparison I/Fs to compare directly to the globally-averaged I/Fs we will measure in our satellite images.
+This is done by integrating $A{sat} F{solar}T_1T_2T_0QQ{corr}$ over wavelength (where A{sat} is the comparison albedo spectrum and F{solar} is the solar flux spectrum given in solarflux.tab in the calib/efficiency/ subdirectory) and dividing the result by the integral of F{solar} over the same bandpass.